Reasons to choose NUH

 We develop our staff

-- Our Institute of Nursing and Midwifery Care Excellence leads on the advancement of continuing professional development, new knowledge and innovation, to deliver world-class care for the people of Nottinghamshire and beyond by developing our nursing teams and practices.
+- Our Institute of Care Excellence leads on the advancement of continuing professional development, new knowledge and innovation, to deliver world-class care for the people of Nottinghamshire and beyond by developing our nursing teams and practices.
 The Institute has three main functions: developing excellence in research and innovation, advancing skills, knowledge and education, and implementing the ANCC Magnet® framework to evidence international care excellence.
 The Institute host a variety of development opportunities over the course of the year, from showcasing days to career drop-ins for one-to-one advice.

 - Benefit from ongoing development to keep abreast of the latest innovations in nursing care.
 We offer a six day Acute Care Skills Programme within the first six months for newly qualified staff, or staff who haven’t worked in acute care within the past three years.
 We also offer a range of in-house study days in areas such as pain management, end of life care, and medical devices.

 - We offer fully-funded apprenticeships at all levels for all of our staff at NUH.
 For example, Level 3 Senior Healthcare Support Worker, Level 5 Trainee Nursing Associate and Level 7 Senior Leadership Apprenticeship.

 - Our Chief Nurse Excellence in Care Fellowship Programme was established in 2016 with two key purposes: staff development and staff retention.
 The Programme offers competitive scholarships which give nurses one day out of direct patient contact to focus on personal development and leading an improvement project, supported by academic and clinical mentors.
 Since 2016 28 fellows have completed the Programme, with many of the projects receiving national attention as articles in peer-reviewed academic journals, and have been shortlisted in national nursing awards.